 If you are one of the millions already suffering from a thyroid disorder you can also be deficient in important nutrients.

 This is true even if you are taking synthetic hormones.
-Medication can be beneficial for treating the thyroid, but without proper nutrition the condition can worsen over time.
+Medication can be beneficial for treating the thyroid, but without proper nutrition and correcting deficiencies the condition can worsen over time.

 Below are the most common nutrient deficiencies that occur in thyroid disorders.

 Fiber is very important for those with thyroid issues.
 It is a great nutrient for cardiovascular and digestive health as well as stabilizing blood sugars.
 Fiber is found in whole grains, vegetables, fruits, beans, and legumes.
 Look for at least 3–4 grams per serving.
 You want to try to get 25 to 30 grams a day.

 Protein is needed to make body cells, tissues, and organs.
 Protein has been shown to help with the healing process, weight loss, and satiety.
 Those with thyroid dysfunction also need to make sure they are getting enough protein at each meal.

 The quality of the protein is important as well.
 If you are eating animal based proteins you want to make sure you are eating organic non-GMO grass-fed beef and lamb, anti-biotic free-range chicken and turkey, pasture raised organic eggs, or use a grass-fed protein powder.
 Plant based proteins that are good for your thyroid are raw nuts and seeds, chia seeds, flaxseeds, legumes, beans, gluten free grains like quinoa, and plant based protein powder like hemp powder.

 This nutrient is integral to stay healthy especially when your thyroid is not functioning properly.
 Magnesium helps regulate muscle and nerve function, blood sugar levels, and blood pressure.